 - The handle tabs are hanging free.

-- Reposition the clips to securely hold all the layers in place and topstitch all around the top opening of the bag approximately ¼” from the folded edges, attaching the lining to the bag and securing the handle tabs in position.
-Make sure your machine is still threaded with the darker topstitching thread, your stitch is still slightly lengthened and you are still using an Ultra Glide foot or similar.
+- Reposition the clips to securely hold all the layers in place and make sure your machine is still threaded with the darker topstitching Thread, your stitch is still slightly lengthened and you are still using an Ultra Glide foot or similar.